SammyLord/sams-nextcloud-aio-backup/README.md

 0 0 * * * /home/sparky/backup-nextcloud.sh &
 ```

 This line?
-It’s the unsung hero, checking daily if it’s time to shine (a.k.a. if 31 days have passed).
+It’s the unsung hero, it runs the script that is checking daily if it’s time to shine (a.k.a. if 31 days have passed).
 If yes, it triggers a Nextcloud AIO backup.
 If not, it shrugs, sips its virtual coffee, and waits till tomorrow.

 ### But Why So Hacky?